When you think of a trust, do you think of the ultra-wealthy? If you do, you’re not alone.

-Many people associate trusts with the ultra-wealthy.
-In reality, however, trusts can be a great tool for a large number of people who want a tax-savvy means of passing their estate onto their heirs.
+Many people imagine the stereotypical “trust fund baby” when they hear the word.
+But in reality, trusts can be a great tool for a large number of people who want a tax-savvy means of passing their estate onto their heirs.

-A trust is a legal entity you set up to hold, safeguard, distribute and control all your assets.
+So, let’s start with the basics.
+What is a trust?
+A trust is a legal entity you set up to hold, safeguard, distribute, and control all your assets.
 Some of the basic building blocks of a trust are as follows:

 - Property – The assets you place into the trust.